Market Analysts see Fidelity National Information Services, Inc. [FIS] gaining to $58. Time to buy?

 Third quarter GAAP Diluted Earnings Per Share for continuing operations of $0.44 and Adjusted EPS of $0.94.

-Over the last 12 months, FIS stock dropped by -15.07%.
-The one-year Fidelity National Information Services, Inc. stock forecast points to a potential upside of 22.65.
-The average equity rating for FIS stock is currently 1.97, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $30.28 billion, with 591.00 million shares outstanding and 590.26 million shares in the current float.
-Compared to the average trading volume of 4.31M shares, FIS stock reached a trading volume of 9000107 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.54M shares, FIS reached a trading volume of 4832704 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 UBS have made an estimate for Fidelity National Information Services, Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 20, 2023.

-Fidelity National Information Services, Inc. [FIS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.05.
-With this latest performance, FIS shares dropped by -2.28% in over the last four-week period, additionally sinking by -8.18% over the last 6 months – not to mention a drop of -15.07% in the past year of trading.
+Fidelity National Information Services, Inc. [FIS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.50.
+With this latest performance, FIS shares gained by 2.49% in over the last four-week period, additionally sinking by -1.82% over the last 6 months – not to mention a drop of -17.57% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fidelity National Information Services, Inc. [FIS] shares currently have an operating margin of +16.17 and a Gross Margin at +39.29.
 Fidelity National Information Services, Inc.’s Net Margin is presently recorded at -115.09.